kostyfisik/qpms/Triton-troubleshooting.md

 With these notes, one should be able to run qpms successfully on Aalto's Triton.

-The main problem is that it is often not completely trivial to ensure mutual compatibility of various libraries and tools on which qpms depends.
+The main problem is that it is often not completely trivial to ensure the mutual compatibility of various libraries and tools on which qpms depends.

 ## Triton+anaconda
 ### Installing qpms with anaconda

 This section shows how to use qpms in an anaconda virtual environment.
 First, we purge the modules to ensure that no other other conflicting python instances are loaded.
 Then we load an anaconda3 module.
 ```
 module purge
 module load anaconda3
 ```
 Next, conda needs to infect our shell with some code in order to work properly.
 (If you use a different shell than bash, modify the following command accordingly.)
 ```
 conda init bash
 ```